Table of contents

 In 1867, the community opted to demolish the old building due to structural problems.
 By 1868, they’d replaced it with a new building — the one that stands today.

 Vojtěch Ignác Ullmann, an architect, and Josef Niklas, an interior designer, collaborated on the 1868 plans and paid particular attention to acoustics.
-Additional rooms were added in 1935, which served as a community hospital and storage facility during World War II.
+Additional rooms were added to the Spanish Synagogue, Prague in 1935, which served as a community hospital and storage facility during World War II.
 Years after the war, officials finally and rightfully turned the Synagogue back over to the Jewish community.
 It was once again restored around that time.

 But, the 1970s brought deterioration, and the Spanish Synagogue closed permanently in 1982.
-After the Velvet Revolution, funds flowed in, and the Jewish Museum plunged into renovations.
+After the Velvet Revolution, funds flowed in, and the Spanish Synagogue Jewish museum in Prague plunged into renovations.
 A formal opening in 1998 proved to be a huge success.

-Behind the Spanish Synagogue is a small park that houses a Franz Kafka statue.
+Behind the synagogue is a small park that houses a Franz Kafka statue.
 On the other side of the park sits the Church of the Holy Spirit, another popular Prague Sightseeing location.